DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ## **Wabbajack Install**   <br />

 1. Download Star Wars Genesis Wabbajack Compiler fromn here
-3. Download and install the latest version of Wabbajack from here.
+2. Download and install the latest version of Wabbajack from here.
-4. Create a folder called Star Wars Genesis in the location where you want to install everything.
+3. Create a folder called Star Wars Genesis in the location where you want to install everything.
-5. When you open Wabbajack for the first time, click the gear icon (settings) on the top left and logon to Nexus Mods
+4. When you open Wabbajack for the first time, click the gear icon (settings) on the top left and logon to Nexus Mods
-6. In the main menu, choose the "Install From Disk" option
+5. In the main menu, choose the "Install From Disk" option
-7. Set your target modlist to the Star Wars Genesis Wabbajack Compiler you downloaded earlier
+6. Set your target modlist to the Star Wars Genesis Wabbajack Compiler you downloaded earlier
-8. Set the "Modlist Installation Location" to the Star Wars Genesis folder you created earlier.
+7. Set the "Modlist Installation Location" to the Star Wars Genesis folder you created earlier.

-## **Mod Manager Modlist:** <br />
+## **Mod Manager Modlist** <br />
 **Note: All google drive links are still installed by Mod Organizer 2.
 Just drag the archive into the downloads section of MO2 and install as you normally would**<br />

 <br />**HUD**<br />